nickbild/deepclean/README.md

 Deep Clean watches a room and flags all surfaces as they are touched for special attention on the next cleaning to help prevent the spread of contagious disease.

 One use case would be in a hospital room.
-When a patient checks out, the cleaning service could view all surfaces that need special attention on a screen in the room.
+When a patient checks out, the cleaning service could view all surfaces that need special attention.

 <p align="center">
 <img src="https://raw.githubusercontent.com/nickbild/deepclean/master/media/teaser.gif">